yp-edu/yp-edu.github.io/pages/_stories/my-phd.md

 > During my prospection, and in case I would not have gotten my funding I ranked it as the following.
 Working on Explainability and RL was a priority of mine as I think it really matters, see [My Approach to AI Safety](/stories/my-approach-to-ai-safety).
 I wanted to work with people caring about such problems.
 Even though you should be autonomous during a PhD, it's good to have some support from your direction, even if it means giving you free reign.
 Finally, while the places didn't really matter to me, Europe was easier for my personal life (3 years is a long time).
 >

 As the subject was my priority I fixed those even before looking for a supervisor, and thus turned down the industry PhD.
 Then, I looked for supervisors throughout Europe, but mostly in France.
 I reached out to dozens and interviewed with a few.
 In addition to a pre-PhD internship what convinced was that I could push a proposal.
-Among them was [Nicolas Maudet](https://nmaudet.gitlab.io), working on multi-agent systems and part of an [XAI](/tags/xai) research group ([EXPLICON](https://gdr-radia.cnrs.fr/gt-xplicon/)), with whom I applied to my fundings.
+Among them was [Nicolas Maudet](https://nmaudet.gitlab.io), working on multi-agent systems and part of an [XAI](/tags/xai) research group ([EXPLICON](https://gdr-radia.cnrs.fr/gt-xplicon/)), with whom I applied for my funding.
 Overall, I only applied to less than 5 PhD offers as I was fairly stubborn with the subject.

 ## So What's the Plan?